 This type of redirection helps the child see that the negative comment is not necessarily true.
 Do not underestimate your child’s ability to deal with inconsistency.
 Children will almost always see through lies.
 A parent who tells a child not to smoke yet smokes around the child is telling the child that smoking is okay.
 The same applies here.
 Children know what is true – they just have to be reminded.

 Above all else, show restraint.
 You may be dying to tell your child that it is not you, but rather his mother, who took all your money and left you living in a tiny apartment.
 You may want to tell him that his mother has plenty of money from her new boyfriend.
 Resist this temptation, because your little one will only take the information to your ex looking for something to disprove this.

 In the end, remember that a child loves both parents no matter what they have done to each other.
 The child wants desperately to believe both are kind, good, and honest.
 So when faced with negative statements, the child will look high and low for proof to the contrary.
 Give them that proof in a friendly way without creating new negativity for them to disprove.
 In time, they will usually become your greatest advocate.
 When your ex tells them nasty things, your child, armed with plenty of examples, will begin to say, “But mommy, what about the time daddy …” This can be a powerful reminder to the other spouse that the child will not simply take comments at face value.

 However, in some cases, the hate is just too deep, and spouses cannot move forward.
-When this happens, Orlando divorce attorney Goodblatt · Leo can help you with strategies to enforce divorce decrees that order spouses not to disparage each other to the child, or to find other means (such as parent coordination or family counseling) to eliminate or minimize this behavior.
+When this happens, Orlando divorce lawyer Goodblatt · Leo can help you with strategies to enforce divorce decrees that order spouses not to disparage each other to the child, or to find other means (such as parent coordination or family counseling) to eliminate or minimize this behavior.
 Reach out to us for a consultation on your case.